Get Your Family Dispute Case Packet — Private, Fast, Affordable

 The Wolf Island Family Farm Dispute: Arbitration War in Missouri

-Background: Their father, James Carter, had passed away in late 2021, leaving a complex estate.
+Background: Their father, the claimant, had passed away in late 2021, leaving a complex estate.
 Anna, the eldest, had been managing the farm’s daily operations for ten years, investing her own savings into modernizing equipment and paying off certain farm debts.
 Meanwhile, Michael, an out-of-state real estate agent, argued he was entitled to an equal share of the farm's appraised value ($850,000) without deductions for those investments.

 In early 2022, tensions rose when Michael attempted to sell a portion of the land behind Anna’s back, sparking distrust and the decision to resolve the matter through binding arbitration rather than court litigation.